Westfield Group: Australia

-Having been established in Australia, with their original premises being at Blacktown, the Westfield Group continued to operate a large number of shopping centres in Australia.

 A feature of ticketless parking at Westfield Miranda, Westfield Hurstville, Westfield Bondi Junction and Westfield Doncaster was that SMS alerts were provided for when the shopper's three free hours of parking were about to expire and when the shopper left the centres.
-This feature was removed in 2016 due to concerns that the system could be used to track the movements of others by giving the wrong car numberplate on registration of the phone number.
+This feature was later removed due to concerns that the system could be used to track the movements of others by giving the wrong car numberplate on registration of the phone number.

 United States

 Westfield entered the United States market in 1977.
 In September 2003 the company received $17.3 million as a party in the insurance claim following the terrorist attack on the World Trade Center.
 On 18 February 2006, the Los Angeles Times reported that Westfield had agreed to acquire 15 stores from Federated Department Stores, all but three in southern California.
 On 9 May 2006, Westfield sold eight United States shopping centres to Centro Properties Group.
-As of 2024, Westfield owned 16 malls in the United States.

 New Zealand

 Westfield entered the New Zealand market in 1997 and acquired an interest in the St Lukes Group portfolio in 1998.
 Westfield malls became by far the most numerous chain in New Zealand, with six of its 12 centres in Auckland, including their largest development located in Albany.
 Westfield had NZ$2.8 billion in assets under management in New Zealand.
-In mid-2012, Westfield sold its 50% share of Westfield Shore City in Takapuna on Auckland's North Shore, now known as Shore City Shopping Centre, and over the next five years sold, or divested itself of its interest in, six of the remaining stores.
-It now has five stores nationwide, four of them in Auckland.
+In mid-2012, Westfield sold its 50% share of Westfield Shore City in Takapuna on Auckland's North Shore, now known as Shore City Shopping Centre.

 United Kingdom

 As of 2014, before Westfield Corporation was created, Westfield had an interest in two shopping centres in England and Northern Ireland.

-By far its most significant asset was Westfield's 50% partnership in the £1.6b Westfield London development in Shepherd's Bush, West London.
-The development included the construction of a new railway station for the London Overground and Southern services, and a new entrance for the London Underground station.
+It's most significant asset was Westfield's 50% partnership in the £1.6b Westfield London development in Shepherd's Bush, West London.

 Westfield owned the Westfield Stratford City and also controlled the Stratford City redevelopment project next to 2012 Olympic park in Stratford in east London, having acquired the 75% of the project that it did not already own.

 Westfield was the developer behind the troubled Broadway shopping development in Bradford after acquiring Stannifer in 2004.

 On 9 October 2007 Westfield opened the £340m extension and refurbishment of Derby's Eagle Centre, which saw the shopping centre rebranded Westfield Derby.
 The centre was subsequently sold to Intu in 2014.

 Westfield were reviewing plans with the Whitgift Foundation to rebuild the Whitgift Centre in Croydon in South London.